 Drinking, basic but rudimentary hygiene and any water that is required for cooking.
 It adds up fast.
 Compare that multiple gallons of consumption per day against the water supply you have on hand.

 How fast would it be consumed?
 How much faster would it be consumed in a dry, hot environment, or when you and others are exerting yourselves heavily?
 Probably pretty frightening, no?

-You need a lot more water than you think, and you need a hell of a lot more water on hand if you want to survive a long-term survival scenario without being forced to gather water.
+You need a lot more water than you think, and you need a lot more water on hand if you want to survive a long-term survival scenario without being forced to gather water.

 Chances commercially sold bottled or jugged water you buy at the grocery store is only going to be a convenience option at that scale.